gsoules/AvantSearch/README.md

 Creator, Publisher, Medium, Condition, Number of Pages;
 ```

-If you prefer to have only two detail columns, specify only a semicolon on the second line above, and add the
+If you prefer to have only two detail columns, specify only one row of elements and also add the following to your
-following to your theme's CSS.
+theme's CSS.
 Doing so will display element values in column one and the description in column two.

 ```
 .search-results-detail-col2 {